-- 130 When satellite data are considered for tidal analysis, for minimal aliasing related problems, it is important that the two dimensional space of universal time and longitude (over each latitude) is uniformly sampled by the satellite.
+When satellite data are considered for tidal analysis, for minimal aliasing-related problems, it is important that the two-dimensional space of universal time and longitude (over each latitude) is uniformly sampled by the satellite.
 The same can be verified from a different perspective of total phase.
-Given the universal time (t) and longitude ( $\lambda$ ) of each observation, the total phase is $2\pi f t + 2\pi s \lambda$ for each wave of frequency (f) and wave number (s) can range between 0 to $2\pi$ .
-If all phases of a given wave are sampled, i.e., if phase sampling is sufficiently uniform, then the characteristics of the wave, namely, amplitude, and - 135 phase, can be extracted reasonably accurately.
-To understand this, the total phase of the important wave component DW1 is investigated over the equator and 65°N and shown in Figure 1 for the different groups G0, G1 and G2 (by considering ±10 days' data) as well as for the C004 satellite (by considering ±30 days' data).
+Given the universal time (t) and longitude ( $\lambda$ ) of each observation, the total phase is $2\pi f t + 2\pi s \lambda$ for each wave of frequency (f) and wavenumber (s) ranging between 0 and $2\pi$ .
+If all phases of a given wave are sampled, i.e. if phase sampling is sufficiently uniform, then the characteristics of the wave, namely the amplitude and phase, can be extracted reasonably accurately.
+To understand this, the total phase of the important wave component DW1 is investigated over the Equator and 65° N, as shown in Fig. 1 for the different groups G0, G1 and G2 (by considering $\pm 10$ d data) as well as for the C004 satellite (by considering $\pm 30$ d data).
 It can be seen that for both latitudes, the phase sampling is reasonably uniform on any given day for all the waves.
-The number of data points are reduced in general over the period investigated from October 2009 to December 2010, due to reduction in overall number of observations.
-It can also be - seen that the sampling is also uniform when data from one satellite (C004) was considered over $\pm 30$ days.
-The completeness and uniformity of the phase space sampling was also verified for all other waves of interest to the current study.
+The number of data points is reduced in general over the period investigated from October 2009 to December 2010 due to a reduction in the overall number of observations.
+It can be seen that the sampling is also uniform when data from one satellite (C004) were considered over $\pm 30$ d.
+The completeness and uniformity of the phase space sampling were also verified for all other waves of interest to the current study.